-As of September 30, 2015, a majority of the members of the Board are independent directors, as defined by the Nasdaq Marketplace Rules.
+As of September 30, 2016, a majority of the members of the Board are independent directors, as defined by the Nasdaq Marketplace Rules.
 The Board has determined that all of the Company's directors are independent, except Dr. Anzalone, the Company's Chief Executive Officer, and Dr. Douglass Given, the brother of the Company's Chief Operating Officer.
 Non-employee directors do not receive consulting, legal or other fees from the Company, other than Board compensation.

 Vincent Anzalone is the Company's Vice President, Investor Relations and the brother of Christopher Anzalone, the Company's Chief Executive Officer.
-Vincent Anzalone earned base salary and bonus of \$197,820 during fiscal 2015 and \$86,667 thus far in fiscal 2016.
-His current base salary is \$183,062.
-Since the beginning of fiscal 2015, Vincent Anzalone was awarded options to purchase 40,000 shares of the Company's Common Stock at an exercise price of \$5.45 for performance in 2014 and options to purchase 40,000 shares of the Company's Common Stock at \$6.15 for performance in 2015, each vesting over four years from the date of grant.
-Each exercise price is equal to the fair market value of the shares on the date of grant.
-The grant date fair value of the options is \$146,440 and \$184,383, respectively.
+Vincent Anzalone earned base salary and bonus of \$218,266 during fiscal 2016 and \$85,898 thus far in fiscal 2017.
+His current base salary is \$190,384.
+In January 2016, Mr. Anzalone was awarded options to purchase 40,000 shares of the Company's Common Stock at \$6.15 for performance in 2015 which vest over four years from the date of grant.
+The exercise price is equal to the fair market value of the shares on the date of grant.
+The grant date fair value of the option is \$184,383.
+In January 2017, Mr. Anzalone was awarded 65,000 restricted stock units for performance in 2016, and this award vests two years from the anniversary date of the grant.
+The grant date fair value of this award is \$100,750.